isomerpages/govtech-stp/_vaccinated-travel-lane/vaccinated-travel-lane-vtl-overview.md

 	<li style="line-height:1.3;"><a href="#FAQ">Frequently Asked Questions</a></li>
 </ol>

-Travellers intending to <b>leave</b> Singapore to a VTL country/region, must check with the authorities of their desired destination on the prevailing entry requirements of the destination, and to exercise care and caution, especially when travelling with children.
-For all departure-related advisories, please visit the <a href="/departing/overview" target="_blank">"Departing from Singapore"</a> page .
+<p style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.3;">Travellers intending to <b>leave</b> Singapore to a VTL country/region, must check with the authorities of their desired destination on the prevailing entry requirements of the destination, and to exercise care and caution, especially when travelling with children.
+For all departure-related advisories, please visit the <a href="/departing/overview" target="_blank">"Departing from Singapore"</a> page .</p>

 <div id="countries"></div>